MathieuMorel62/holbertonschool-shell/permissions/README.md

 #### [14.
 Owner And Group](https://github.com/MathieuMorel62/holbertonschool-shell/blob/master/permissions/14-change_owner_and_group)

-Write a script that changes the owner to `caroline` and the group owner to `staff` for all the files and directories in the working directory.
+Write a script that changes the owner to `vincent` and the group owner to `staff` for all the files and directories in the working directory.
 ```c
 mathieu@ubuntu:/tmp/h$ ls -l
 total 24